-Thank you for joining us for a wonderful week in Stop Motion Animation Tech Camp!
+Thank you for joining us for a wonderful week in Stop-Motion Animation: Brick Flicks Tech Camp!

-If you are interested in continuing your education from Stop Motion Animation Tech Camp, below is information about how to purchase the technologies we use in Tech Camp.
+If you are interested in continuing your education from Stop-Motion Animation: Brick Flicks Tech Camp, below is information about how to purchase the technologies we use in Tech Camp.

 Please note that there are several things you need to make Stop Motion Animation movies.
 You will need: